DataDog/hiring-engineers/answers.md

 * I then restarted the agent.
-To verify that Postgres had been successfully integrated, I ran the agent status command to make sure the `postgres` section under `Checks` did not include any errors.
+To verify that Postgres had been successfully integrated, I ran the agent status command to make sure that the `postgres` section under `Checks` did not include any errors.

 ```sh
 docker container stop dd-agent